 12pm - 1pm: Lunch Break

-12pm - 1pm: Lunch Break1pm - 3pm: Shooting a Promo Video
+1pm - 3pm: Shooting a Promo Video

-Now we'll set-up at our location and go to work.
+We'll complete our set-up for the interview and get ready.
 You will participate in all phases of the production: lighting, camera placement and movement, audio recording and operating the camera.
-We'll shoot an interview with our guest client first and then practice shooting B-roll sequences that will be easy to cut.
-You'll get to put all the techniques you've learned during the week into action!3:15pm - 5pm: Certificates & Wrap-Up
+We'll create multiple camera shots so you can practice using your own cameras in a multi-cam situation.
+You'll get to put all the techniques you've learned during the week into action!

 With 35 years in the film and video production world, Lowel Pierce has done a little of everything and enjoyed the variety.
-A Colorado native and graduate of CSU in Technical Journalism, Lowel has worked as a TV news photographer, a cinematographer in Saudi Arabia, a partner in a video production company.
+A Colorado native and graduate of CSU in Technical Journalism, Lowel has worked as a TV news photographer, a cinematographer in Saudi Arabia, and as a partner in a video production company.
 As both one-man-band and freelance Director of Photography for 22 years, Lowel has worked on indie features, shorts, documentaries, TV commercials, and high-end corporate productions earning a CINE Golden Eagle, Heartland Emmies, and Videographer Awards of Distinction.